wiredtiger/wiredtiger/ext/storage_sources/azure_store/README.md

 ### Building

-There is current only 1 way to build WiredTiger with Azure extension:
+There is currently only 1 way to build WiredTiger with Azure extension:
 1. Letting CMake manage the Azure SDK dependency as an external project, letting it download, link and build the extension.

 There are two CMake flags associated with the Azure extension: `ENABLE_AZURE` and `IMPORT_AZURE_SDK`.